einmeterhecht/vokabeltraining/README.md

 [Englisch auf 23.
 Februar 2023](https://einmeterhecht.github.io/vokabeltraining/abfragen?folder=english&file=2023-01-13)

-*Note: The source code of this project, the vocabulary lists and the documentation of this project are mainly written in german.*
+*Note: The source code, the vocabulary lists and the documentation of this project are mainly written in german.*